-Now that we’ve reviewed the history of the stock market, it’s easy to see how we could correct even further than 10% given sluggish employment, problems in Europe and China, valuations on the upper end of historical ranges, rising interest rates, a bubble in private equity, and slowing corporate profits.
+Now that we’ve reviewed the history of the stock market, it’s easy to see how we could correct even further than 10% given sluggish employment, the pandemic, valuations on the upper end of historical ranges, rising interest rates, a bubble in private equity, and slowing corporate profits.

 The stock market tends to be a great harbinger of things to come.
 Once the stock market goes, so goes the property market, labor market, private equity market, and everything else.

 It is my experience that your risk tolerance is an illusion.
 Unless you’ve lost a lot of money before in a bear market, you really have no idea how true your risk tolerance is.

 If you are unable to withstand a 50% drop in stock prices, then do not invest in the stock market.
 Those who are unwilling to lose 50% of their capital will inevitably panic sell and miss a likely rebound.